 Belitsofts standard model of building a BOT dedicated team:

-- We provide workspace and inventory in our software development headquarters in Poland.
+- We provide workspace and inventory in our software development office.

 - You choose the team members from our in-house developers and staff.
 Our HR managers recruit people in the local market too from the most suitable candidates.
 The team is extended by people you choose, clients participate in interviews.